mahdihosseini/RMSGD/README.md

 - AdaS introduces no computational overhead over adaptive optimizers (see [experimental results](#some-experimental-results))
 - In addition to optimization, AdaS introduces new probing metrics for CNN layer evaulation ([quality metrics](#knowledge-gain-vs-mapping-condition---cnn-quality-metrics))

-This repository contains a [PyTorch](https://pytorch.org/) implementation of the AdaS learning rate scheduler algorithm.
+This repository contains a [PyTorch](https://pytorch.org/) implementation of the AdaS learning rate scheduler algorithm as well as the Knowledge Gain and Mapping Condition metrics.

 ### License ###
 AdaS is released under the MIT License (refer to the [LICENSE](LICENSE) file for more information)